dataform-co/dataform/content/docs/dataform_cli/getting-started-with-the-cli.md

 ## Next steps

 You have now seen how easy it is to use Dataform to publish simple datasets.
-Next, jump to our [guide](datasets) section.
+Next, how about [publishing a dataset](../how_to_guides/datasets)?